raselinfo/Rafflefer/README.md

 ### Client :

 1. Make a application where people can buy one or multiple ticket at a time.
+2. People can update their Profile
-2. People can update their ticket name
+3. People can update their ticket name

 ### Admin: